There’s more interest these days about the use of lawn chemicals, which means more questions are popping up.

 Then, a final round of fertilizer goes down in October or November to help your turf store nutrients for the winter and emerge strong and healthy in the spring.

-“That sign can look intimidating, but actually, there’s no harm in walking on it once the liquid chemicals have dried,” Schneider says.
+“That sign can look intimidating, but actually, there’s no harm in walking on it once the liquid chemicals have dried,” Schneider says, which is about 15 to 30 minutes after application.
 The 48 hours is extra precautionary.

-Turf chemicals are most dangerous in their concentrated form — before trained crews mix and dilute them and deliver them to a property for application.
+Commercial lawn chemicals for grass are most dangerous in their concentrated form — before trained crews mix and dilute them and deliver them to a property for application.
 Once diluted, they pose no significant risk.

 Used in excess, yes.
 Lawn fertilizer’s two key nutrients — nitrogen and phosphorus — seep into the groundwater or join the runoff from rainstorms and wind up in the Chesapeake Bay.